Francesco Strazzullo interviews Woody Zuill

 The main obstacle I find is time-zone differences.
 Remote Mob Programming simply has its own advantages and a set of challenges.
 Fortunately, modern online meeting tools are making it easier to work remotely.

 Francesco: What are you currently working on?
 What’s your newest project?

 Woody: My main focus right now is to expand on being able to share the principles and techniques we can use to create an environment where everyone can excel in their work and life.

 There are a lot of things we can do to make it easy for great things to happen, and that is what interests me the most.

 Francesco: What would be the perfect soundtrack for a Mob Programming session? 🙂

 Woody: Well, I would hope that each team can figure that out for themselves.
 (We have an idea… 😛)

 Francesco: Perfect Woody, thanks for your time.
-See you in November!
+See you soon!